Chioma Ubogagu: Orlando Pride

 On 23 January 2017, the Orlando Pride acquired Ubogagu from the Houston Dash, in exchange for Orlando's natural third round pick in the 2018 NWSL College Draft.
 In 2017 Ubogagu appeared in 19 games for Orlando, scoring 4 goals.
 On 16 February 2018 the Orlando Pride announced they had signed Ubogagu to a new contract ahead of the 2018 season.
 On 29 August 2019, Ubogagu was waived by the Orlando Pride to allow her to pursue a playing opportunity in Europe.

 Brisbane Roar (loan)

 On 5 October 2018, Brisbane Roar announced they had signed Ubogagu for the 2018–19 W-League season, where she would be joining fellow Orlando Pride teammate Carson Pickett on loan.
 She scored her first goal for the team on 29 November 2018, in a 1–0 victory over Newcastle Jets.
 She ended the season with 2 goals.

 CD Tacón/Real Madrid

 On 31 August 2019, Ubogagu joined Spanish Primera División team CD Tacón.

 Tottenham Hotspur

 On 31 July 2021, Ubogagu joined Tottenham Hotspur on a two-year contract.
 In April 2022, Ubogagu was suspended for 9 months backdated to start from January 2022 for anti-doping violations as a result of taking medication prescribed by a personal doctor to treat acne before signing for the club.
+She made her return to playing in October 2022.
+She was confirmed to have left the club upon the expiry of her contract at the end of 2022–23 season having made 27 appearances for the club, scoring one goal.

+Dallas Trinity

+Having last played in March 2023, Ubogagu had returned to the United States to undergo treatment for a fibroid and an ovarian cyst.
+She made a return to professional football in July 2024 when she signed for Dallas Trinity ahead of the inaugural USL Super League season.

+Ubogagu made her club debut on 18 August 2024 during Dallas's inaugural match against Tampa Bay Sun FC in a 1–1 draw.
+She also provided the first assist in club history in extra time of the first half.
+On 13 September 2024, in a home match against Lexington SC, Ubogagu scored twice in the second half, becoming the first player in club and league history to record a brace.
+Her performance helped Dallas secure their first-ever victory ending in 6–2.
+On 9 March 2025, she scored an early opener against Brooklyn FC and assisted Allie Thornton twice in the span of three minutes to boost Dallas to a 6–0 victory over the league leaders.
+On 31 May 2025, she scored the second goal in the season finale against the Carolina Ascent, a 2–1 win that secured a playoff berth for Dallas.